-Hotel guests will have access to a bar, outdoor lounge, fitness center, 3,000 sf of meeting space and 4,450 sf of ground-floor restaurant and entertainment space.
+Hotel guests will have access to a bar, outdoor lounge, fitness center, 3,000 square feet of meeting space, and 4,450 square feet of ground-floor restaurant and entertainment space.

 McWhinney is the project’s developer, Katerra is the general contractor and Nelson Partners is the architect.